WZBSocialScienceCenter/lda/README.rst

 |pypi| |zenodo|

 ``lda`` implements latent Dirichlet allocation (LDA) using collapsed Gibbs sampling. ``lda`` is fast and is tested on Linux, OS X, and Windows.
+This is a maintainance fork of the original code for newer Python versions.

 You can read more about lda in `the documentation <https://lda.readthedocs.io>`_.